Kazuyoshi Miura: Yokohama FC

-In 2005, Miura signed for Yokohama FC in 2005.
+In 2005, Miura signed for Yokohama FC.
+They would be promoted to the J1 League two years later.
 In 2007, Miura was selected for the 2007 J.League All-Star Soccer for J-East and played exceptionally well.
 In November 2015, Miura signed a new one-year contract with Yokohama FC at the age of 48.
 In January 2017, Miura signed another new one-year contract with Yokohama, taking his professional career into his fifties.
 On 5 March 2017, Miura became the oldest ever player to feature in a professional match when he started in Yokohama's 1–1 draw against V-Varen Nagasaki.
 With 50 years and seven days, he surpassed the previous record held by Stanley Matthews from 1965 by two days.
 Seven days later, he broke Matthews' record for oldest goalscorer in professional football when he struck the only goal of a 1–0 win over Thespakusatsu Gunma.
 In January 2018, he signed a new contract, and renewed it again in January 2019, January 2020, and January 2021.
 On 5 August 2020, he started in a J.League Cup match against Sagan Tosu, becoming the oldest player to take to the pitch in Japan's league cup competition, at the age of 53 years, 5 months and 10 days.
 By doing so, he surpassed the previous record of 42 years, 10 months set in 2017 by Yukio Tsuchiya.

 On 23 September 2020, he started in the J1 League match against Kawasaki Frontale and in doing so became the oldest player to take to the pitch in a J1 League match and the oldest player ever in a football match in the highest national division worldwide.
 Miura played 57 minutes in this match.

+In January 2021 he agreed to extend his contract at the age of 53 for his 36th season.